eu-digital-identity-wallet/eudi-app-android-wallet-ui/wiki/configuration.md

 val rqesDocRetrievalHost = "*"
 ```

+The reference configuration uses broad wildcard hosts for several custom-scheme links.
+For
+production, restrict hosts and paths where the protocol allows it, register redirect URIs with the
+issuer/verifier/QTSP, and validate every inbound URI before acting on it.

-Let's assume you want to change the credential offer schema to custom-my-offer:// the *AndroidLibraryConventionPlugin* should look like this:
+Let's assume you want to change the credential offer scheme to custom-my-offer:// the *AndroidLibraryConventionPlugin* should look like this:

 ```kotlin
 val eudiOpenId4VpScheme = "eudi-openid4vp"